Table of contents: Unlocking the hood ↓ Opening the hood ↓

 - Pull the handle located under the instrument panel in the direction of the arrow.

-In this case, the hood will be pushed out of the constipation by the force of the spring.
-At the same time, a wiping tongue extends out through the radiator grille.
+At the same time, the hood will be pushed out of the lock by the force of the spring.
+At the same time, the wiping tongue will move out through the radiator grille.

-Before opening the hood, make sure that the wiper blades are on the windshield.
+Before opening the bonnet, make sure the wiper blades are on the windscreen.
 Otherwise, they may damage the paintwork.

 - Raise the hood slightly.

 - Pull the release tab in the direction of the arrow.
-In this case, the hood will be released from the catch-hook holding it.
+This will release the hood from the catch hook holding it.

 - Open the hood.

-The open hood is held in the up position by a gas-filled spring.
+The open hood is held in the upper position by a gas-filled spring.

 When carrying out any kind of work in the engine compartment, special care is required!

-Carrying out work in the engine compartment, such as checking and topping up operating fluids, poses a risk of injury, burns, accidents and fire.
-Therefore, be sure to follow the warnings and safety instructions below.
-The engine compartment of a car is a dangerous area!
+Carrying out work in the engine compartment, such as checking and adding operating fluids, poses a risk of injury, burns, accidents and fire.
+Therefore, it is imperative to follow the warnings and safety rules below.
+The engine compartment of a vehicle is a dangerous area!

 - Remove the ignition key from the lock.